OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 While March was a bit quieter than the preceeding months, progress sped up in April.

 Tim tackled two larger features in April:
-1. macOS support.
+1. **macOS support**.
 While the engine technically could run on macOS at this point, things are rarely that easy — supporting macOS required various fixes to rendering, shader compilation and file handling.

 ![OpenSAGE running on macOS](./macOS.png)

-2. Data viewer rewrite.
+2. **Data viewer rewrite**.
 At the time the data viewer used [Eto.Forms](https://github.com/picoe/Eto), a cross-platform Windows Forms -esque UI framework.
 While it had worked well enough for our use for a while, in February we encountered issues when trying to port it to Linux.
 Our approach to embedding a game view into the app only worked with Direct3D (and possibly Metal), but at the time there was no easy solution for embedding an OpenGL view.
 Intrigued by stories of easy embeddability and great productivity, we made the decision to port the data viewer from Eto.Forms to [Dear ImGui](https://github.com/ocornut/imgui) instead of continuing to struggle with Eto.Forms.
 Dear ImGui (oftentimes called just `imgui`) is an [immediate mode](https://en.wikipedia.org/wiki/Immediate_Mode_GUI) UI framework specifically designed for rapid development of game engine and content creation tools.
 It didn't take long to re-implement the basic file browser, and the port was finished in just a few days.
 Here's the very first screenshot of the new data viewer:

 ![OpenSAGE Viewer ported to Dear ImGui, first screenshot.](./imgui_0.1.png)